mlagally/W3C-Work/Core TD profile for HTTP-REST.md

 loc_depth | js_number  | Text string representation of depth as defined in annex H of ISO-6709

 If a location is provided, loc_latitude and loc_longitude MUST be present.
 Only one of loc_altitude, loc_height and loc_depth MAY be present.
+The use of loc_altitude is NOT RECOMMENDED, since it refers to the *mean sea level*, which is not a globally unique reference point.

+> Note: See https://www.science20.com/news_articles/what_happens_bridge_when_one_side_uses_mediterranean_sea_level_and_another_north_sea-121600 for a justification why loc_altitude is problematic.

 ### Properties